STRIDES/NIHCloudLabGCP/README.md

 ## **Single Cell RNAseq** <a name="sc"></a>
 Single-cell RNA sequencing (scRNA-seq) is a technique that enables the analysis of gene expression at the individual cell level, providing insights into cellular heterogeneity, identifying rare cell types, and revealing cellular dynamics and functional states within complex biological systems.
--  This [NVIDIA blog](https://developer.nvidia.com/blog/accelerating-single-cell-genomic-analysis-using-rapids/) details how to run an accelerated scRNAseq pipeline using RAPIDS.
-You can find a link to the GitHub repository that has lots of example notebooks [here](https://github.com/clara-parabricks/rapids-single-cell-examples).
-For each example use case they show some nice benchmarking data with time and cost for each machine type.
-You will see that most runs cost less than $1.00 with GPU machines.
-Pay careful attention to the environment setup as there are a lot of dependencies for these notebooks.
 -  The [Scanpy tutorials](https://scanpy.readthedocs.io/en/stable/tutorials.html) page has a lot of good CPU-based examples you could run in Vertex AI.
 Clone this [GitHub repo](https://github.com/scverse/scanpy-tutorials) to get the notebooks directly.
 -  Alternatively, here is a [GitHub repository](https://github.com/mdozmorov/scRNA-seq_notes) with a curated list of scRNAseq resources and tutorials.
 We did not test these in Cloud Lab, but wanted to make them available in case you needed additional resources.